kejing0065/MCP-Matcher/README.md

 ## 💡 Our Solution

-**Global Treasury Agent** is an AI-powered reconciliation agent that:
+**Global Treasury Agent** is an MCP AI-powered reconciliation agent that:

 1. **Reads invoices** (images or PDFs) using vision AI — any layout, any language
 2. **Fetches the historical FX rate** from the exact payment date — not today's rate
 3. **Decodes Malaysian bank descriptions** — DuitNow, IBFT, IBG, TT formats
 4. **Scores each match** using amount tolerance, date proximity, and fuzzy reference matching
-5. **Explains failures** in plain English and sends uncertain cases to a human reviewer
+5. **Explains** in plain English and sends uncertain cases to a human reviewer
 6. **Logs every agent action** with timestamps for full auditability

 ---